goschtl/zope/Zope3/trunk/src/zope/app/viewlet/README.txt

   ...     def title(self):
   ...         return 'Viewlet Title'

-As you can see, the viewlet Python class is known as ``viewlet`` inside the template, while the view class is still available as ``view``.
+As you can see, the viewlet Python object is known as ``viewlet`` inside the template, while the view object is still available as ``view``.
 Next we build and register the viewlet using a special helper function:

   # Create the viewlet class